Pascal-J/kv/README.md

 # kv
 dictionary for J.  inverted table implemetation auto upgrades from native to boxed data including nested dictionaries.

+Definition:

+A datastructure such that when provided with a list of keys a get function will retrieve the latest value associated with that key as a result of latest set/add/del operations that could have modified that associated value.
+If a requested retrival key has no associated value, then nothing is returned, where in a list of requested keys, nothing combined with other requested values is the list of the other values.

+## use raw mode for readability

 intended for `coinsert 'kv'` into any other locale.  (should be) safe for `coinsert_z_ 'kv'` (base needs extra `coinsert 'z'` call) unique key implied access even when non-unique keys permitted. create(bulk), add, del, update/set all have versions to allow/avoid duplicates.
 1 suffix permits duplicates